NEC-PROJECTS-2023/DB8/README.md

 # DB8
-FAKE NEWS DETECTION USING MACHINE LEARNING
+Fake News Detection using Machine Learning

-TEAM MEMBERS
+### TEAM MEMBERS

-sai balaji 19471A05N8
+1. Sai Balaji 19471A05N8
-prasad     19471A05N2
+2. Prasad     19471A05N2
-venkatesh  19471A05N5
+3. Venkatesh  19471A05N5

-INTODUCTION
+### INTODUCTION

 The phenomenon of Fake news is experiencing a rapid and growing progress with the evolution of the means of communication and Social media.
 Fake news detection is an